miniBill/witch-awakening/DLCs/TheLibrary/Magic.md

 ## Magic: Empathics
 - Class: Sorceress
 - Elements: Soul, Life + Mind
+- Elementalism: True

 "Don't be too quick to judge, Empathics might not let you sunder the earth, but the ability to understand others and share with them is a life skill few fully appreciate".

 Also known as empathy magic, Empathics is the magic of emotions and connections.
 Each level in Empathics improves you resistance to psychological trauma by 50%, though it can never fully protect someone.
 Note: Empathics does not protect against Psychotics in any way.

 ### Rank 1
 At rank 1 you can __Sense__ strong emotions in your immediate environment (extreme fury, fresh grief, overwhelming joy etc...), and while this sense does not provide any indication of who is feeling that emotion, you can usually figure it out.
 In addition you gain an instinctive understanding for how to help those around you overcome their personal demons, you could make a small fortune as a therapist.